shukla-yash/shukla-yash.github.io/_pages/about.md

 - *2014-2018* - Bachelors in Mechanical Engineering, [BITS Pilani](https://www.bits-pilani.ac.in/)

-- *Spring 2018* - Internship at Center for AI and Robotics, Bangalore
+- *Spring 2018* - Internship at Centre for AI and Robotics, Bangalore